 This amazing viewpoint has become one of my all-time favorite photography spots in Banff National Park.
 It’s an off-the-beaten-path experience I recommend to all.

-The Mt Norquay chairlift costs $43.05 per person and is a much less busy attraction than the Banff Gondola.
+Tickets for the Mt Norquay chairlift are available online for $45 CAD per person and when you’re comparing all the sightseeing gondolas in Banff, it’s much less busy than the Banff Gondola.
 The chairlift is only open for sightseeing from June to October.

 6. Morant’s Curve

 Moving further out of Banff takes us to the Bow Valley Parkway.
 This breathtaking scenic drive has many amazing viewpoints and attractions with my personal favorite being Morant’s Curve.